Who can become a Foster Carer?

 In many situations, at least one Foster Carer needs to be available at all times to meet the needs of a foster child.
 This could include attending meetings or transporting the child to appointments.

-The assessment process typically takes up to six months and if you wish to withdraw at any time, you are entitled to do so.
+The assessment process typically takes twenty weeks from allocation to your panel date and if you wish to withdraw at any time, you are entitled to do so.

 How many children can I foster?